UBC-MOAD/Reshapr/docs/design_notes/motivation.rst

-This is lightly edited version of a blurb written in December 2021 to provide background for a contract from the Institute of Ocean Sciences (IOS) of the Fisheries and Oceans Canada (DFO) that supported part of the development of :kbd:`Reshapr`.
+This is lightly edited version of a blurb written in December 2021 to provide background for a contract from the Institute of Ocean Sciences (IOS) of the Fisheries and Oceans Canada (DFO) that supported part of the development of :py:obj:`Reshapr`.

 Output from ocean and climate models is generally stored in NetCDF-4 files.
 While atmospheric models often store results in GRIB2 files,